 Know-how that has become a hallmark

-To turn this estate into a family heritage, Hubert de Boüard de Laforest invited his children Coralie and Matthieu to join him and entrusted them with the management of the estate.
+To turn this estate into a family heritage, Hubert de Boüard de Laforest invited his daughter Coralie to join him and entrusted her with the management of the estate.
 Philippe Nunes, an expert technician was appointed technical director to add his wide skill set to this talent pool.
 Together, they work to build the most elegant and most faithful expression of this terroir.

 Coralie de Boüard-Maillet has run the estate since 2014.
 She works to expand the image of Château La Fleur de Boüard and to extend its international reach.
 She has brought new ideas to the estate’s wines with more modern decoration of its bottles and an event-based approach as well as the development of wine tourism.
 She also maintains relations with various market players and takes part in many tours in France and abroad.